- Beef products are widely consumed and play an important role in the U.S. food system.

 - Foodborne pathogens most commonly associated with beef products include STEC (shiga-toxin producing Escherichia coli) and Salmonella; improper handling and cooking have been identified as key causes of foodborne illness associated with beef products.

-beef supply has been a focus for U.S. regulatory agencies for over 100 years.
+Beef cattle were first introduced to America by European colonists, but the industry did not experience widespread growth until the 1800s with the advent of refrigerated rail cars.
+The term beef refers to meat from full-grown cattle around two years of age, weighing between 1000 and 1300 pounds, and yielding approximately 450 to 600 pounds of edible red meat.
+The safety of the beef supply has been a focus of U.S. regulatory agencies for over 100 years.
 The Department of Agriculture’s Food Safety Inspection Service (USDA-FSIS) is required by law to provide inspection for all federally-regulated beef establishments.
 Without an inspector present, the establishment cannot process cattle for human consumption.
 All beef sold in retail stores has been inspected for wholesomeness by the USDA or another state health agency and carries the “Passed and Inspected by USDA” emblem.

 Agricultural animals are reservoirs for several foodborne pathogens and have a major role in their spread through food and water supplies from contact with contaminated manure.
 High prevalence of these pathogens is common in areas where contamination is continuous, namely farms, transportation trucks used to deliver animals, and slaughtering facilities.
-Between 1998 and 2008, beef accounted for 14% of foodborne illness outbreaks.
-The most common pathogens include: Escherichia coli O157:H7, non-O157 shiga toxin-producing E. coli (STEC), and Salmonella.
-CDC has reported multistate oubreaks of E. coli O157:H7 infections linked to beef products in 2007, 2008, 2009, 2010, and 2014; Salmonella Typhimurium infections associated with ground beef in 2011 and 2013, Salmonella Enteritidis associated with ground beef in 2012.
+Between 1998 and 2018, at least 1,078 beef-associated outbreaks were reported to CDC’s National Outbreak Reporting System (NORS), causing 22,013 illnesses, 1,329 hospitalizations, and 22 deaths.
+The most common pathogens include Escherichia coli O157:H7, non-O157 shiga toxin-producing E. coli (STEC), and Salmonella.
+CDC has reported multistate outbreaks of E. coli O157:H7 infections linked to beef products in 2007, 2008, 2009, 2010, and 2014; Salmonella Typhimurium infections associated with ground beef in 2011 and 2013, Salmonella Enteritidis associated with ground beef in 2012.

-Although proper cooking can eradicate foodborne illness pathogens, the more control points the beef industry implements the lower the risk of carcass contamination during slaughter and processing.
-Implementing these practices on the farm and in the feedlot is the most cost effective way to reduce prevalence.
-The contamination cycle starts when animals ingest food or water contaminated with feces so feedbunks and water tanks are cleaned frequently at feedlots to help control pathogen contamination.
-Stresses on animals contribute to animals shedding pathogens; therefore implementation of low stress equipment and practices have become common practice at feedlots.
+Although proper cooking can eradicate foodborne illness pathogens, the more control points the beef industry implements, the lower the risk of carcass contamination during slaughter and processing.
+Implementing these practices on the farm and in the feedlot is the most cost-effective way to reduce prevalence.
+The contamination cycle starts when animals ingest food or water contaminated with feces, so feedbunks and water tanks are cleaned frequently at feedlots to help control pathogen contamination.
+Stresses on animals contribute to animals shedding pathogens; therefore, implementation of low-stress equipment and practices have become common practice at feedlots.
 Other pre-harvest interventions implemented include the use of direct fed microbials (DFM), microphages, and vaccinations.
 The DFM serve as a probiotic to help reduce incidence of pathogenic E. coli.
 Microphages are selected to target certain pathogens and invade and destroy bacteria, both in animals and in the feedlot environment.
 Some success has been reported with vaccines targeted to help reduce incidence of pathogenic E. coli and Salmonella.
-The intervention strategies at the farm level will never eliminate pathogen concern, however having an understanding of the on-farm sources of infection helps with better control of pathogens.
+The intervention strategies at the farm level will never eliminate pathogen concern; however, having an understanding of the on-farm sources of infection helps with better control of pathogens.

 Hide-On Food Safety Control